 This is not a triple boot setup guide.
 I’m providing this information here for any of those poor souls who are also struggling with this problem and looking for a solution.

-You have already gone through the motions of creating or triple boot setup.
+You have already gone through the motions of creating a triple boot setup.
 For example, you’re running Mac OS X Lion, had installed rEFIt, installed Windows 7 x64, and installed Ubuntu 11.10.
 However, when the rEFIt menu appears, selecting Linux boots Windows.
 Selecting Windows also boot Windows.
 Selecting Mac OS X boots Mac.

 If this sounds like the problem you’re having, then read on.